chef/chef-web-docs/chef_master/source/api_chef_server.rst

        "private_key": "-----BEGIN RSA PRIVATE KEY-----" }

 Store the private key in a safe place.
-It will be required later (along with the client name) to access the Chef server when using the Chef server API.
+It will be required later (along with the client name) to access the Chef Infra Server when using the Chef Infra Server API.

 **Response Codes**